Universities and colleges in the UK are offering courses in the following subject areas:

 - Vehicle maintenance and repair – e.g. senior technician

 A levels – To get on to an engineering-related degree, you will usually require a minimum of two A levels, with three A levels and A/B grades required for the most popular courses.
+Entry requirements range from CCC to AAA, with the universities and colleges most commonly asking for ABB.
 Maths A level is normally essential, with many universities requiring or preferring a second A level in physics.
 As an alternative to physics other universities may accept subjects linked to science, computing, maths, or design.

-Biotechnology and chemical engineering degrees typically require two science A levels, with biology/chemistry respectively required or preferred as one of the subjects.
-In addition to A levels or equivalent you will also need five GCSEs (A– C) including science, English, and maths.
+Biotechnology and chemical engineering degrees typically require two science A levels, or Scottish Highers, with biology/chemistry respectively required or preferred as one of the subjects.
+In addition to A levels or Scottish Highers, you will also need five GCSEs or equivalent (A– C) including science, English, and maths.

 Some universities may require students not taking A levels maths to complete an additional aptitude test in mathematics and or mechanics.